kingjinho/DesignPattern/src/main/kotlin/decorator/README.md

 What about technically?

 - It is altering existing code!!!
-- HAS-A relationship is here!
+- IS-A relationship is here!
-- The more options are added, the more code will be added into existing one!
+- The more new options are added, the more code will be added into existing one!

 # Using decorator!!